bluenex/nextjs-template/stories/examples/README.md

 # Examples stories

-To avoid compiling, they are renamed to `*.story.tsx`.
+These stories are not included in the storybook by renaming to `*.story.tsx`.

+To include them back to the storybook, rename them back to `*.stories.tsx`.